-Figure 7: Dynamic Method Level Speed measurements over time for each of our baseline, offline and online recompilation approaches.
+Figure 7.
+Dynamic Method Level Speed measurements over time for each of our baseline, offline and online recompilation approaches.
 Each graph is a distinct method from JACK.

-In Figure 8 we show a summary of the same basic property, but summarized over the entire execution and all methods.
-To simplify calculations, method contributions are weighted here not by actual number of runtime samples, but by static method size.
-This provides a more approximate picture of behaviour, akin to a static versus dynamic analysis, but also demonstrates the effect is robust in the face of different and less precise forms of evaluation.
-In these figures the x-axis is normalized execution time, and the y-axis is "weighted optimized methods", a sum of weighted method size of all sampled methods, where each weighted sum is again scaled by the appropriate optimization speed factor provided by JikesRVM.
+the x-axis is normalized execution time, and the y-axis is "weighted optimized methods", a sum of weighted method size of all sampled methods, where each weighted sum is again scaled by the appropriate optimization speed factor provided by JikesRVM.
 The interpretation of these graphs is similar to that used for Figure 7; a higher curve means there are more methods optimized to a higher level and the execution speed should be faster, with the area underneath approximating relative amount and quality of optimized code executed.